awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_ecc608a.md

       ```
       git clone https://github.com/aws/amazon-freertos.git --recurse-submodules
       ```

-   1. From the *<amazon\-freertos>* directory, check out the branch that you want to use\.
-**Note**
+**Important**
+In this topic, the path to the FreeRTOS download directory is referred to as `freertos`\.
+Space characters in the `freertos` path can cause build failures\.
+When you clone or copy the repository, make sure the path that you create doesn't contain space characters\.
 The maximum length of a file path on Microsoft Windows is 260 characters\.
-Long Amazon FreeRTOS download directory paths can cause build failures\.
+Long FreeRTOS download directory paths can cause build failures\.

-In the Getting Started documentation, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+   1. From the `freertos` directory, check out the branch to use\.

 1. Set up your development environment\.